tomer-ben-david/tomer-ben-david.github.io.jekyll/_posts/2017/2017-01-12-page-cheatsheet-docker.md

 **docker stop**

-it sends a `SIGTERM` to the containers `PID1` and the container terminates when PID1 terminates
+it sends a `SIGTERM` to the container `PID1` and the container terminates when PID1 terminates

 **sending other sigterms**